leshack/Hackthebox/Paper/paperhtb.md

 <!=====End of file ../hubot/.env=====>
 ```

-so i since i have the password and i now ho was the admin so i decided to ssh to get the injection
+so i since i have the password and i now who was the admin  who is `dwight`so i decided to ssh to get the injection

 #### code-ssh
 ```shell